How to start using OpenStack

 A brief introduction to the basic OpenStack architecture.

-The following scheme explains the basic steps in using OpenStack.
+The following scheme explains the basic steps when using OpenStack:

-After knowing the basic operation of Open Stack, you should concentrate on what kind of configuration you need according to the project that you have in mind.
+Now you should concentrate on what kind of configuration you need according to the project you have in mind.

 In Openstack.org you will find a catalogue with the most common configs for projects using OpenStack which include Big Data, Web Applications, Public Cloud, Web Hosting and more.
 In each case, support guides in PDF format are provided to help you with the set-up.

-A tailored-made cloud can be managed by administrators who have no experience with OpenStack and they can learn how to work with it, so they will be able to build their own OpenStack infrastructure later.
+A tailored-made cloud can be managed by administrators who have no experience with OS.
+They can learn how to work with it until they are able to build their own OpenStack infrastructure.
+Some of the most popular distributions are:

 Red Hat: The Red Hat distribution is probably the strongest and with the best support so far.